-4. The EECF collects energy consumption related information of the target UE(s), .
-The details can be referred to .
+4. The EECF collects energy consumption related information (e.g. data volume, bit rate, etc.) of the target UE(s), or PDU Session(s) of the S-NSSAI, from 5GC NFs and/or from OAM.
+The details can be referred to solution of KI#1.
+For the data volume, the EECF can obtain the data amount of one single PDU session through UPF event exposure service.

-5. Based on the energy information and the energy consumption threshold, the EECF sends policy adjustment information to indicate PCF to adjust the following parameters per target UE: UE-AMBR, UE-Slice-MBR, eDRX cycle, periodic registration update timer.
+5. Based on the energy information or energy consumption, and the energy consumption threshold provided by AF and/or UDM, the EECF sends policy adjustment information to indicate PCF to adjust the following parameters per target UE: UE-AMBR, UE-Slice-MBR, eDRX cycle, periodic registration update timer.
 The EECF sends the information to PCF via Npcf_AMPolicyAuthorization Create/Update service.